alijoghataee/services/README.md

 ## Volumes and Persistence

-All services are configured with volumes under `./storage/` to keep data persistent between container restarts.
+Most services are configured with volumes under `./storage/` to keep data persistent between container restarts.

 - PostgreSQL: `./storage/postgres`
 - Redis: `./storage/redis`
 - RabbitMQ: `./storage/rabbitmq`
 - MinIO: `./storage/minio`
+- MongoDB: `./storage/mongo`

+This service uses a Docker volume due to the permissions it requires, which are detailed in [docker-compose.yaml](./docker-compose.yaml).
+- Prometheus: `prometheus_data`
+- Grafana: `grafana_data`

 ## Network